ba-st/Buoy/source/Buoy-Conditions.package/NegatedCondition.class/README.md

 I'm a Condition.
 I'm a NegatedCondition

-I test the opposite of the condition i was created with.
+I test the opposite of the condition I was created with.

 Example:
 (ArithmeticCondition toBeEqualTo: 1) negated.